 - whether any person relevantly connected to the application has or may have contravened a labour hire industry law, a workplace law or minimum accommodation standards.

 Fit and proper person test

-The Authority will conduct a 'fit and proper person' assessment for each relevant person included in an application.
+The Labour Hire Authority (LHA) will conduct a 'fit and proper person' assessment for each relevant person included in an application.

 A person or a body corporate will not be a fit and proper person under the LHL Act at the time the application is made if they have within the last:

 - 10 years been found guilty of an indictable offence against a person, or an offence involving fraud, dishonesty or drug trafficking that was punishable by imprisonment of 3 months or more (or an equivalent offence committed outside Victoria)